icerpc/icerpc-docs/pages/icerpc/icerpc-protocol/mapping-rpcs-to-streams.md

 The response header holds:

 - a [status code](../invocation/incoming-response#status-code)
-- an error message when the status code is not Success
+- an error message when the status code is not `Ok`
 - [response fields](../invocation/incoming-response#response-fields)

 icerpc transmits the response fields without attaching any meaning to their values or presence.